Key Guidelines For A Smooth Upgrade To AEM 6.5

 Digital teams, developers and marketers dread the phrase “Upgrading the CMS”.
 Not to blame them, it is indeed a complicated process.
 But the good news is, Adobe Experience Manager (AEM) 6.5 has introduced a list of new features which comes to your rescue.

-Adobe AEM 6.5 features empowers marketers & IT professionals to collaborate on the faster delivery of personalized brand experiences.
+When you upgrade to AEM 6.5, its features empower marketers & IT professionals to collaborate on the faster delivery of personalized brand experiences.
 AEM upgrade is a significant process and depends on your current configuration and applications. if implemented correctly, upgrading to the AEM 6.5 delivers its tons of benefits.

-If you have already decided to upgrade and concerned about where and how to go ahead, then this blog is for you.
+If you have already decided to upgrade to AEM 6.5 and are concerned about where and how to go ahead, then this blog is for you.
 We have listed several best practices that ensures an easy AEM 6.5 upgrade.

 AEM 6.4 had launched the pattern detector.
 Pattern detector scans the existing source code before upgrade to make sure that it does not contain any code breakers.
 Post scanning, pattern detector gives a set of tasks to fix in case of any errors found.
 It also provides violation explanations and rectification guidelines.

-Pattern detection should be mandated while upgrading any version of AEM to AEM 6.5.
+Pattern detection should be mandated when you upgrade to AEM 6.5 from any version of AEM.
 It should be the first step in the upgrade process as it helps you decide the path you wish to take to reach a compatible state.